 Activity is accounted for in the year that it takes place.
 This means that income from the sale of goods or the provision of services is recorded in our accounts when the goods or services are transferred to the recipient in accordance with the performance obligations in the contract.
 Expenditure is recorded in our accounts when services are received, rather than when we actually make a payment, and supplies are recorded as expenditure when we use them or as inventories on the Balance Sheet until that point.
 Interest receivable on investments and payable on borrowings is accounted for respectively as income and expenditure on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract.
-Where income and expenditure have been recognised but cash has not been received/paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet, subject to a de minimis level for non-system generated accruals of £50,000.
+Where services or goods have been received/delivered, but invoices have not been received/raised, a debtor or creditor accrual for the relevant amount is recorded to ensure that income/expenditure is captured in the correct financial year.
+Accruals recorded are subject to a de minimis level of £1,000 for revenue income/expenditure and £6,000 for capital expenditure.
 We do not expect the effect of this de minimis level to be material to the overall position.